matty-kun/DevLift/memory-bank/activeContext.md

   - Added custom cyan accents to icons and interactive elements
   - Improved form inputs and filters
 - Fixed navigation from Hero section to Sign-up page with user type highlighting
+- Enhanced the Dashboard page with user-specific cards for recommended projects, applications, and quick links, including conditional rendering and loading states.
+- Successfully started the local Supabase environment, but encountered errors with authentication tests due to invalid login credentials.
+- Updated tsconfig.json and package.json to handle TypeScript issues, and added a testAuth function in src/lib/supabase.ts for in-app testing.
+- Paused backend testing to update the Memory Bank.

 ## Active Decisions